bruce-hill/tomo/docs/paths.md

 ---

 ### `from_components`
-Returns a path built from an array of path components.
+Returns a path built from an list of path components.

 ```tomo
 func from_components(components:List(Text) -> Path)
 ```

-- `components`: An array of path components.
+- `components`: An list of path components.

 **Returns:**
 A path representing the given components.